MickeWHR/dsmr-swe/README.md

 ESPHome configuration for the built in DSMR Component, Swedish translation

 This is my cofiguration file for a wifi-P1/HAN-reader using the built in DSMR-component in ESPHome.
 There are multiple resources available on GITHub that covers hardware and different approaches.
-My contribution is sorting out the OBIS-codes used and a Swedish translation of the metering component according to the swedish DLMS protocol.
+My contribution is sorting out the OBIS-codes used and a Swedish translation of the metering component according to the swedish implementation of the DSMR-standard.

 Feel free to reuse the code according to the license!